Dynamic Memory Allocation In C: Complete Guide

 Output:

-Output of Dynamic Memory Allocation in C using malloc()
+Output image of Dynamic Memory Allocation in C using malloc() where 5 elements are entered by the user

 Another way to facilitate dynamic memory allocation in C is by using Calloc() or the ‘contiguous allocation’ function.